 WHO do we want?

 More than ever before, we want more women to talk.
-In fact we are aiming for 50/50 male/female speakers on stage.
-Some of the best talks we’ve had through the years since our start in december 2010 has been women, while the vast majority of speakers were male.
-We need, and we want to see more women in the security industry, and I personally know great talent out there.
+We would love to see a 50/50 split on stage!
+Some of the best talks we’ve had through the years since our start in December 2010 has been women, while the vast majority of speakers were male.
+We need, and we want to see more women in the security industry, and I know there is great talent out there!

 We have no requirement for original talks, 0-days, or juicy security revelations, as we know very well that a good message needs to be repeated many times if we want to change the world.

 What we do not want is product pitches, marketing/sales representatives, brochures or magic unicorns.
 We discuss problems and possible solutions.The audience is the toughest available anywhere in the world, so whatever brilliant idea you’ve got, you are pretty much guaranteed very valuable feedback.

 First round selections will be made on June 1st, so you have until May 31 to submit.
 Depending on amount and quality of talks received, we might do another run of submissions as well.
 Talks will be 20-25-30 minutes in length, so your introduction should be short, with Q&A in the many breaks for coffee & snacks.
 We’ll prefer a title & abstract, but if you would like to just pitch an idea for a topic and get feedback about it you can do that too.
 The kitten/puppy rule of #PasswordsCon is described here.